auth0/docs/articles/cross-origin/index.md

 ## How it Works

 * When 3rd party cookies are **enabled**, the cookie is set in the `/co/authenticate` call.
 This cookie is then sent to the `authorize` call.
-* When 3rd party cookies are **disabled**, since no cookie is sent to the `authorize` call, it runs the iframe workflow described [here](https://github.com/jaredhanson/draft-oauth-cotc/blob/2d559d0e0ab231bfc7474ad715332953348a3620/Draft-1.0.txt#L134). **(TODO - Are we going to put this elsewhere, or are we linking to a personal GitHub doc?)**
+* When 3rd party cookies are **disabled**, since no cookie is sent to the `authorize` call, it runs the iframe workflow described [here](https://github.com/jaredhanson/draft-oauth-cotc/blob/2d559d0e0ab231bfc7474ad715332953348a3620/Draft-1.0.txt#L134).

 ## How it Fails